kkom/balena-resilio-sync/README.md

 # Resin Resilio Sync

-A resin.io application to run Resilio Sync on your ARMv8-based device (i.e. Raspberry Pi 3).
+A resin.io application to run Resilio Sync on your ARMv8-based device (i.e. Raspberry Pi 3, unfortunately not Raspberry Pi Zero).

+All of Resilio Sync config and data is stored on the external drive, making it fully portable.
+I.e. you can easily switch it between different devices, or factory reset the device without losing any configuration or data.

 ## Requirements